 I received my B.A. from Princeton in 1971 and PhD from the University of California, San Diego in 1978.
-At San Diego I discovered the Pacific and began research in the Solomon Islands where I have been working off and on ever since.
-I am currently a professor in the department and Adjunct Senior Fellow at the East-West Center.
-I am also affiliate faculty with the Certificate Program in International Cultural Studies, and member of the editorial board of Ethos: Journal of the Society for Psychological Anthropology..
+At San Diego I discovered the Pacific and began research in the Solomon Islands where I continue to work in addition to current projects at Pearl Harbor and in Normandy, France.
+Having served as professor and department chair for some years, I am now emeritus professor of anthropology and affiliate faculty with the Certificate Program in International Cultural Studies.
+My involvement with national organizations includes service on the editorial boards of the American Ethnologist and Ethos: Journal of the Society for Psychological Anthropology.

-The politics and ideology of culture; historical discourse; war memory; culture, self, and emotion; ethnographic methods; Pacific Island societies; America; France.
+The politics and ideology of culture; historical discourse; war memory; emotion; tourism; Pacific Island societies; America; France.

 2012 Church, Chiefs and State in Santa Isabel, Solomon Islands.
 In The Politics of Christianity in Oceania.
 Matt Tomlinson and Debra McDougall, eds.
 New York: Berghahn Book.
 Pp. 171-197.

 2012 Civilizations on the Seine: Sally Price’s Paris Primitive.
 Museum Anthropology Review 6(1).

 2011 Education and Commemoration: Notes on the Pearl Harbor Workshops.
 In Narrating Pearl Harbor: History, Memory, and Education.
 Yujin Yaguchi, Takeo Morimo, and Kyoko Nakayama, eds.
 Tokyo: University of Tokyo Press (in Japanese)